 - Plan to spend time on your course during and after school.

 - Spend time reading, studying, and self-learning, and allow

 more time for difficult concepts.

-- Work ahead on assignments (starting them days before the due dates) to allow time for questions and responses from your teacher.
+- Work ahead on assignments (starting them days before the due dates) to allow time for questions and responses from your instructor.
 Working on assignments last-minute does not allow much time for help if needed.

 - Respect deadlines.
 This is a real course and cannot be completed at your convenience.
 Yes, you have freedom each day as to when you work on it, but your course will have set deadlines each week.

-- Follow the pace set in the course by your teacher, as it is designed to lead you to effectively learn the material.
+- Follow the pace set in the course by your instructor, as it is designed to lead you to effectively learn the material.
 Avoid jumping around, clicking through items out of order, and working too fast just to get something done.